kmvunion/RandomProvider/README.md

     .Build();
 ```

-### Get ranndom data methods
+### Get random data methods
-There are some methods that generate random text values.
+Some methods are generating random text values.
 This text could be one of three different types:
 - **Noisy** - This type builds text that consists of random symbols without any gaps.

 Example: